Knowledge4Software/KG-Commit/README.md

 The ingestion pipeline is composed of three independent layers:

-1. **CommitDataLoader** retrieves raw commit data from repositories.
+1. **CommitDataLoader** retrieves and extracts raw commit data from repositories.
-2. **CommitParser** transforms or filters commit payloads into a desired schema.
+2. **CommitParser** transforms, filters, or extracts information from commit payload.
-3. **JITCommitKnowledgeGraph** consumes parsed commits and persists them into Neo4j.
+3. **JITCommitKnowledgeGraph** defines the schema from the parsed payload.

 ### Architecture